-Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this Standard.
+Geographic applicability: This criterion shall be declared the same in all countries or regions for which the product is declared to conform to this standard.
 The approach used to conform to this criterion may vary by country or region.

-- a) supplier statement for each packaging component or packaging material provided by the supplier that includes: - the specified heavy metals have not been intentionally added to any package or packaging component; and - the sum of the combined concentration of the four metals present in any packaging component does not exceed 100 ppm by weight; or - b) documentation of a conformance assurance process (CAP) that demonstrates conformity to this criterion through effective control of the supply chain.
+- the specified heavy metals have not been intentionally added to any package or packaging component; and b) Documentation of a conformance assurance process (CAP) that demonstrates conformity to this criterion through effective control of the supply chain.